Football transfer news and rumours: City complete Gvardiol signing; Bayern make final Kane bid

-Football transfer news and rumours: Man City complete Josko Gvardiol signing; Bayern make final Harry Kane bid
+Football transfer news and rumours: Man City sign Gvardiol, United snap-up Hojlund; Bayern make final Harry Kane bid

 Josko Gvardiol is one of the most highly rated defenders in the world and enhanced his reputation with impressive performances for Croatia at the World Cup last year.